nikhilwaichal-96/release-please-test/README.md

 This repository includes the following projects:

-1. **Cargo Crate**: A Hello World Rust project managed using Cargo.
-2. **React Project**: A Hello World JavaScript project built with React.
+1. **React Project**: A Hello World JavaScript project built with React.

 ## Key Files